Why interference phenomena do not capture the essence of quantum theory: Quantum interference in the Mach-Zehnder interferometer

 {\bf Wave-particle complementarity.} We have noted that in the version of the Mach-Zehnder interferometer where no which-way information is acquired, the photon exhibits interference, while the interference disappears in the case of the which-way measurement being done.

-It seems, therefore, that one cannot account for the behaviour of the photon in the two experiments either under the assumption that it is a particle or under the assumption that it is a wave.
+As a result of these considerations, it is sometimes argued that one cannot account for the behaviour of the photon in the two experiments either under the assumption that it is a particle or under the assumption that it is a wave.
 The notion that these exhaust the possibilities has led to the view that the photon must be understood to sometimes be a particle and to sometimes be a wave, depending on how it is probed.

 {\bf The observer-dependence of reality.} Whether or not the photon is subjected to a which-way measurement inside the interferometer is a choice which is at the discretion of the experimenter.
 Consequently, if it is thought that the nature of the photon (particle or wave) depends on how it is measured, then the experimenter has the power to determine its nature.